GSBreeder/BNNs/README.md

-# Bayesian Neural Networks for Genomic Prediction
+# Bayesian Neural Networks for Genomic Prediction and SNP Interpretation with SHAP and GWAS
 This is the code for manuscript "Bayesian Neural Networks for Genomic Prediction: Uncertainty Quantification and SNP Interpretation with SHAP and GWAS"

 ## Introduction